maxlebedev/maleficer/README.md

     - pieces without names crash piece_to_description
         * I haven't found any pieces without name
     - Push + dmg spells apply their push before dmg, causing the dmg to miss
+        * Ideally, we would collect targets before applying any effects